bronson113/bronson113.github.io/_posts/2023-03-23-b01lersctf-padlock.md

 ## Making a quine
 Now that we somewhat understand how this quine work, lets write one ourselves.
 Since I'm lazy, instead of implementing a bytecode system, I do a simple substitution.
 Since we know that the macro expension turns new line into white spaces, we can substitude those back when printing, and this should give us back the source.
 However, there are still plenty of restrictions, firstly, the comments in the macro expension are ignored.
 I simply avoid using comment in that section.

 Another challenge is to reproduce the part before the macro.
-I end copy put a copy of the first part of the source also in the string after the return 0.
+I end up putting a copy of the first part of the source also in the string after `return 0 **`.
 I also encoded the newline and whitespaces in different characters, so we can reproduce the shape.
 While writing the code, I realize how annonying it is to adjust the offsets, so I write a generator script to generate the final `quine.c` from a template `unquine.c`.
 I still endup needing to adjust the look of the final string, but it turns out nice.

 ## The idea of the challenge
 Originally I want to make the challenge to visually display a circle or a cross in a digital lock fasion, so there will be a red circle or cross within the source depending on if the input is correct or not.
 This turns out to be more difficult than I thought, basically requiring the custom bytecode, as in the reference parrot quine.
 I end up settle with displaying a list of O and X at the top of the lock.